-At this point, the question that might be circling your mind is what is the next Drew Barrymore movie/tv show?
+At this point, the question that might be circling your mind is what is the next Drew Barrymore movie or tv show?
 Well, the good news is that we have a clear answer to that question.
-Here’s the list of upcoming films/shows of Drew Barrymore scheduled to release in 2019 and 2020.
-We can only hope that the latest Drew Barrymore movies/shows would be as good as some of her recent ones.
+Here’s the list of upcoming films and shows of Drew Barrymore scheduled to release in the near future.
+We can only hope that the new Drew Barrymore performances would be as good as some of her recent ones.

 Drew Barrymore will play dual roles in the romantic comedy ‘The Stand-In’, as well as produce through her production company, Flower Films.
 Jamie Babbit, executive producer of HBO’s ‘Silicon Valley‘ and director of ‘But I’m a Cheerleader’, will direct the comedy from a script by Sam Bain.
 In addition to Barrymore, producers are Ember Truesdell, Chris Miller, and Nancy Juvonen-Fallon for Flower Films.
 Tom McNulty will be producing for the Exchange.
 UTA and CAA are handling domestic sales.

 ‘The Stand-In’ is the story of a disaffected comedy actress and her ambitious stand-in trading places.
-A washed-up movie star, busted for a tax evasion, hires her unemployed, adoring stand-in to do community service in her place.
-A weird co-dependent relationship ensues as the actress begins to use the stand-in in all parts of her life to escape from the stressful demands of fame.
-Eventually, the stand-in starts to take the actress’s identity, career and boyfriend, and finally kicks her out of her own house.
+A washed-up movie star, busted for tax evasion hires her unemployed, adoring stand-in to do community service in her place.
+A weird co-dependent relationship ensues as the actress begins to use the stand-in for all parts of her life to escape from the stressful demands of fame.
+Eventually, the stand-in starts to take the actress’s identity, career, and boyfriend and finally kicks her out of her own house.

-The movie adaptation of Melissa de la Cruz’s erotic young-adult book series The Au Pairs, ‘The Au Pairs’ went into oblivion after its announcement in 2006.
+The movie adaptation of Melissa de la Cruz’s erotic young-adult book series ‘The Au Pairs’, the film itself went into oblivion after its announcement in 2006.
 The plot follows three teenage girls and how their lives take the wildest of turns when they take summer jobs as au pairs for a wealthy family.
 The movie was to be produced by Drew Barrymore’s Flower Films.
 But, no reports surfaced about the movie except an ‘in development’ tag associated with it.